 Move to End Violence Launches

 In 2010, NoVo Foundation launched Move to End Violence as its signature operational program with a first cohort of Movement Makers.
-Now in the beginning of the fourth cycle of this program, we have:
+As we enter the fifth and final cycle, we have:

 - Invested deeply in nearly 75 Movement Makers and their organizations;